gyrusdentatus/nym_autoinstall/README.md

     -f  --firewall          Firewall setup
     -p  --print             Create nym-mixnode.service for systemd
-    -l  --print-local       Create nym-mixnode.service for systemd LOCALLY in the current directory
+    -l  --print-local       Create nym-mixnode.service for systemd LOCALLY in the current directory -u  --update            Update the node to the latest release and choose an address for the incetives.
 ```

 ## Full build